-Your personal appearance is basically a concern of you and your parent(s)/guardian(s).
+Personal appearance is basically a concern of the student and their parent(s)/guardian(s).
 However, a student's appearance should promote positive opportunities for learning.
 The following guidelines shall apply to all regular school activities:

 Students must be fully clothed, with a covered torso and shoes.